 Food blocks are another great option if you’re away less than a week, but don’t want to leave your fish without food.
-Food blocks are designed to float in water and dissolve slowly to release small amounts of food at a time.
+They are designed to float in water and dissolve slowly to release small amounts of food at a time.

 How Long Can Betta Fish Go Without Food?

-Believe it or not, a beta fish can actually go without food for about 14 days, perhaps because it has had to learn to cope with the dry seasons and limited food in the wild.
-So if you are concerned that the fish is overeating, it is not a big deal not to eat for a day or two.
+A betta can go without food for about 14 days, so if you are concerned that the fish is overeating, it is not a big deal to go without food for a day or two.

 It can also take the stress off of small vacations too, knowing your bettas will be okay.